sedcli/sedcli/README.md

 We encourage contributions!
 Patches are accepted via pull request:
 * Contributions into sedcli are accepted on GPL-2.0-or-later license
 * Contributions into libsed are accepted on LGPL-2.1-or-later license
-* Patches must be signedoff by the developer.
+* Patches must be signed off by the developer.
 This indicates that submitter agrees to the **Developer Certificate of Origin** [DCO](https://developercertificate.org)